Daniela231/Complex-Event-Processing-/README.md

 cep.py

-This script is our testing script if implementations of length/time_window are working as intended or not "Test" code will be added with every bigger implementation of a function.
+This script is our testing script if implementations of length/time_window are working as intended or not.
+"Test" code will be added with every bigger implementation of a function.
 This will serve as a kind-of unit-test.